 Kurjenrahka National Park

 One could think that you have to travel all the way to Lapland in Northern Finland to really get in touch with nature.
 However, the bigger cities are all only a stone’s throw away from several national parks.
-My favorite is without doubt Kurjenrahka National Park.
+My favorite is without a doubt Kurjenrahka National Park.
 It lies only 40 km outside of Turku in Southwest Finland and can be accessed by public city transport or car.
 The park’s compact size makes it perfect for day trips or maybe short weekend trips.

 My husband and I explored Kurjenrahka last autumn and enjoyed walking along the duckboards and taking in the alien scenery.
 There are some vantage points, like Koivusaari Observation Tower, from where you can safely inspect local flora and fauna.
 Eurasian lynx, brown bears, and gray wolves all roam the park, but you would have to be very lucky to see them.
-We were happy observing the birds who had just started their migration South.
+We were happily observing the birds who had just started their migration South.
 One of the trails also leads you around Lake Savojärvi which is a great place to cool off in summer.
 Our favorite thing while trekking through the marshy lands, however, was stuffing our faces with blueberries which were growing wild all along the way.
 Safe to say we didn’t take a single step hungry!

 Jacky from The Nomad Epicureans